 let’s see the complete breakdown pros and cons of all of these four kindles.

-Why i think you should buy a kindle?
+Why do i think you should buy a kindle?

 Then for each of these four different types of kindle, we are going to be breaking down the pros and cons and I’m going to be doing a mini-review of each one and sharing my thoughts.